In case you missed the emails, these are the key items to know before you race.

 MECHANICAL BREAKDOWNS/BODILY INJURY

 Thanks to FOX Motors we now have the FOX LOT.
-If you have a "FOX Head" badge on the back of your vehicle follow directions to the FOX LOT.
+If you have a "FOX Head" sign on your dash follow directions to the FOX LOT.
+Please know we will be auditing the Fox Lot - crashers may just be towed up to Short's Brewing in Bellaire.

 When possible, carpool.
 Parking is onsite, which is great, but it will be tight.